awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-intro.md

 ### GameLift FleetIQ for hosting on Amazon EC2<a name="gamelift-intro-flavors-fleetiq"></a>

 With GameLift FleetIQ, you can work directly with your hosting resources in Amazon EC2 and Amazon EC2 Auto Scaling\.
 This provides the benefit of GameLift optimizations for inexpensive, resilient game hosting\.
-This solution is for game developers who need more flexibility than fully managed GameLift solutions provide\.
+This solution is for game developers who need more flexibility than what fully managed GameLift solutions provide\.

 For information about how GameLift FleetIQ works with Amazon EC2 and EC2 Auto Scaling for game hosting, see the [GameLift FleetIQ Developer Guide](https://docs.aws.amazon.com/gamelift/latest/fleetiqguide/gsg-intro.html)\.